AppFair/appfair.github.io/index.md

 A challenge for any application distribution platform is dealing with "badware", which can be simply defined as software with undesired effects.
 These can be merely annoying and wasteful, such as adware, containers for offensive content, covert proof-of-work crypto-currency miners, and other potentially unwanted programs ("PUPs").
 Software can also be actively hostile, such as programs that attempt to exfiltrate your personal data and activities ("spyware") or programs that attempt to lock you out of your own data ("ransomware").
-At the extreme end of the spectrum, programs that run on your computer can be actively dangerous to both yourself as well as the broader network: they can act as hosts for virus propagation or externally-coordinated clients for a "botnet" that can perform distributed denial of service (DDoS) attacks or other malicious activities.
+At the extreme end of the spectrum, programs that run on your computer can be actively dangerous both to you and to the broader network: they can act as hosts for virus propagation or externally-coordinated clients for a "botnet" that can perform distributed denial of service (DDoS) attacks or other malicious activities.

 Web browsers have been dealing with these risks and issues ever since the web was born.
 Browsers have evolved to enable arbitrary code to be run while still protecting the user's system and privacy (to some extent) by having the untrusted code run inside a sandbox that restricts the sorts of activities that are permitted: file system access is generally restricted to cookie storage and compartmentalized local file storage APIs, and network access is typically limited to HTTP and websocket access back to the network host for the page that loaded the code.